 It was a SUPER windy day, but we dropped the hammer and made it to what was the very best roadside stop of the trip at Kershaw-Ryan State Park.
 I had befriended a certain kitty here, which already made me adore this place, but with some tasty snacks from ET Fresh Jerky in tow and the most perfectly shaded picnic table made this visit a slam dunk.
 I thought Pahranagat was an oasis, and then visited this fern gully of a state park.
 Its quietness and untouched natural landscapes made me wonder why this park remains to fly under the radar so much.
 With a few garlic pistachios, ‘Most Wanted Cowboy’ jerky, and ‘Government Gummies’ in my gullet, we were back on the road to our final stop of the night in the rambunctious town of Pioche.

 We checked into the esteemed, Wild West abode known as the Overland Hotel & Saloon [another one on my list!] cleaned up and headed down to the saloon to get our hands on some grub.
 Tom at the Pioneer Saloon had raised the bar when it came to exceedingly friendly locals…until now.
 With just about everyone at the bar counter exchanging friendly conversation with us, the Overland Hotel & Saloon easily earned its spot on the list as the best joint to rub elbows with the locals.
 Sure, it’s not uncommon to encounter friendly folks on the road, but this caliber of chumminess?
 Forget about it.
 From there, we hit up the other two old west bars in town with a short walk to the Nevada Club and Bank Club.
 Bar hopping in Pioche?
-Who’da thunk?
+Yeah, definitely never saw that one coming, but it couldn't have been any better surprise.

 It all went sixty to zero the next morning we awoke to our worst nightmare.
 Thirty-degree temperatures and sleet, with no optimism revealing itself on the Doppler radar.
 While it was 99 degrees a few days earlier in Death Valley, this was the other side of the coin in a state bigger than the country of England.
 Nevada is gargantuan, and the landscapes and weather are wickedly diverse.
 Quietly and somberly packing up the bike and putting on every shred of clothing and waterproof gear I had brought, I reminded myself of my suddenly absent adventurous spirit and changed my tune.